-Mr Richard A Jacobs - Principal
+Mr Richard A Jacobs - Principal of Budmouth College

 Education in schools has changed dramatically in the last two decades.
 These changes have transformed the role and work of governing bodies.
 They now have key responsibilities for setting their school's aims and policies, deciding how money will be spent, managing the employment of staff, and the maintenance and development of the premises.
 Most important of all, they have an important role in the main purpose of their school – ensuring that its pupils receive the best possible education.

 Effective governing bodies work in close partnership with the headteacher in making decisions.
 The head, not the governing body, is responsible for the day-to-day leadership and management of the school.